Effective Virtual DBT Therapy in Ontario

 What Does “Virtual DBT” Mean?

 Virtual means that you can meet with a DBT therapist from the comfort and safety of your home.
-Your sessions will be completed online from your computer.
+You will complete your sessions online from your computer.

 Not sure what you need for therapy, you can read our blog post “CBT vs DBT: Which is Right for You”.